Published on July 16th, 2016 | by Joey Finnegan0

 It all came to an end after Sting lost a match with Ethan Carter III due to interference from Magnus.
 In response, Sting challenged Magnus, who was the TNA World Heavyweight Champion, to a ‘Title vs. Career’ match for the January 23, 2014 episode of Impact Wrestling.
 Sting lost, and his contract was terminated.

-So began negotiations that would eventually lead to Sting walking through the doors of World Wrestling Entertainment for the very first time.
+So began negotiations that would eventually lead to Sting in WWE.
+He walked through the doors of World Wrestling Entertainment for the very first time.
 It started off first in dribs and drabs.
 Sting first appeared in a WWE Network production on April 15, 2014, sharing a story of his former tag team partner The Ultimate Warrior, who had recently died.
-This marked Sting’s first non-archive appearance on a WWE-branded show.
+This marked Sting in WWE to happen for the very first time.
 A few days later, WWE Home Video DVD and Blu-ray announced The Best of Sting, calling for a September 2014 release.
 On July 14, Sting appeared in a vignette on Raw to promote the video game WWE 2K15, in which he was featured as a pre-order bonus character in both his ‘Crow’ and ‘Surfer’ (pre-1996) incarnations.
-That same day, WWE began selling official Sting merchandise.
+That same day, WWE began selling official Sting in WWE merchandise.
 On July 24, Borden made his first public appearance for WWE, in full Sting garb, as a surprise guest at the 2014 San Diego Comic-Con International.
 The event was held to announce WWE’s upcoming line of Mattel action figures, in which the company’s first ever Sting figure would appear.
 Prior to that appearance, Sting gave his first interview with WWE.com, which was released later that day.
 On August 4, WWE announced Sting as a guest on the WWE 2K15 “Roster Reveal” panel, which took place on August 16 in Los Angeles.
 All of this lead up to November 23rd, at the age of 55, Sting interrupted the main event of Survivor Series to cost Team Authority the match, officially marking the first time Sting ever stepped foot inside a World Wrestling Entertainment ring.

 “I was there and obviously involved in his match at WrestleMania last year.
 We were rehearsing the match in Cali last year at Levi Stadium, and it’s the Kliq and the New Age Outlaws out there, and we all know each other.
 And then there’s Sting, who doesn’t know anybody.
 He’s an outsider.
 I just think he never felt comfortable there.
 Being hurt was an answered prayer for him–just let it end.